JOANA GUERRA

 CELLO, VOICE, IMPROVISATION, COMPOSITION

-As a musician I moved to musical landscapes that could reflect my desire for acoustic experimentation and for the adoption of bolder sound references as well as extended techniques for cello, which led me to become part of Lisbon’s free improvisation movement.
+As a musician, she explored musical landscapes that reflected her desire for acoustic experimentation and the development of extended techniques for the cello.
+This path led her to become part of Lisbon’s free improvisation movement.

-I am also part of several projects in the spectrum of exploratory and improvised music: Lantana, The Alvaret Ensemble, Joana Guerra & Gil Dionísio or the Cornelius Cardew inspired ensemble ‘Tratado de Cardew.
-In addition to other collaborations with Joëlle Léandre, Maria do Mar, Surma, Spectrum Awareness, Carlos Godinho, Gume, Victor Herrero, Lula Pena, Yaw Tembe, Asimov, Angelica Salvi, Tiago Sousa, João Ferro Martins, Pop Dell’Arte, João Pais Filipe, Paulo Vicente, Beat the Odds, Raquel Lima, Trigger, Ricardo Jacinto, Pedro Melo Alves, Mia Distonia, Orquestra do Ruído, Cícero, Bernardo Álvares…
+Additionally, she collaborates with various artists, including Joëlle Léandre, Maria do Mar, Mikhail Karikis, Surma, Spectrum Awareness, Carlos Godinho, Gume, Victor Herrero, Lula Pena, Yaw Tembe, Asimov, Angelica Salvi, Tiago Sousa, João Ferro Martins, Pop Dell’Arte, João Pais Filipe, Paulo Vicente, Beat the Odds, Raquel Lima, Trigger, Ricardo Jacinto, Pedro Melo Alves, Mia Distonia, Orquestra do Ruído, Cícero and Bernardo Álvares.

-As a composer and a performer, I’ve been involved in projects from other artistic fields: in dance performance, I’ve worked with the choreographers Clara Andermatt, Madalena Victorino and Marina Nabais; in theatre, with the João Garcia Miguel Company and Hotel Europe; in cinema/documentary, I’ve made the soundtrack for Os campos em volta, by João Botelho, presented at Festival IndieLisboa 2015 and also for Peceras, by Asur Fuente.
+As a composer and performer, she has been involved in projects across different artistic fields.
+In dance, she has collaborated with choreographers Clara Andermatt, Madalena Victorino, and Marina Nabais; in theater, with the João Garcia Miguel Company and Hotel Europa; in film and documentary, she composed the soundtrack for Os Campos em Volta, by João Botelho, presented at the IndieLisboa Festival in 2015, as well as for Peceras, by Asur Fuente.